wp-plugins/foxyshop/readme.txt

 Author URI: http://www.foxy-shop.com/<br />

 == Changelog ==

+= 2.2.1 =
+* Added option to make variation fields required.
+Words on text fields and image upload.
+Thanks to Laura for the suggestion.

 = 2.2 =
 * Secondary weight (oz/gm) can now be set with higher precision up to .1 oz or gm.
 (1 lb, 6.1 oz or 0.1 oz for very light items in bulk).
 You can also type in 1.8 in the lb box and the oz will automatically be calculated.